bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

-For example, use the `with_flags` family of helpers to pair flags-producing instructions with flags-consuming instructions, ensuring that no errant instructions caare ever inserted between our flags-using instructions, clobbering their flags.
+For example, use the `with_flags` family of helpers to pair flags-producing instructions with flags-consuming instructions, ensuring that no errant instructions are ever inserted between our flags-using instructions, clobbering their flags.
 See `with_flags`, `ProducesFlags`, and `ConsumesFlags` inside `cranelift/codegen/src/prelude.isle` for details.